In this tutorial, we are going to take a look at the basics of the Raspberry Pi’s GPIO pins, also known as the general-purpose input and output pins.

 GPIO.cleanup()

-Now exit and save by pressing ctrl+x and then y.
+4. Now exit and save by pressing CTRL + X and then Y.

 sudo python led_blink.py

-I hope that this tutorial has helped introduce you to the basics of the GPIO pins.
+I hope this tutorial has helped introduce you to the basics of the GPIO pins and given you some ideas on how you can utilize them in your next project.

 As I mentioned earlier in this guide, I will be doing a lot of projects that use the Raspberry Pi GPIO pins in the future.
-This range of projects includes using motions sensors, temperature gauges, controlling motors, and much more.
+This range of projects includes using motion sensors, temperature gauges, controlling motors, and much more.
+You can find these projects in our Raspberry Pi sensors category.

 If you have any questions, feedback or if I missed anything, then feel free to drop us a comment below.